abratcher1/Outbreak-detection-with-WLO-RShiny/README.md

 | date   | free text	               | “M” or “F”   |	integer      |

+*Note*: This code was developed using Chief Complaints from the NSSP system: https://www.cdc.gov/nssp/index.html

 The included code contains two major steps:

   1. Data cleaning and tokenization (i.e. splitting the text field into separate words) <br />